jpsember/voronoi_moving_points/README.md

 ![Quadratic example.](screenshot2.jpg)

-The program allows you to create a set of points and specify their initial velocities (they need not be of unit magnitude), then displays the Voronoi diagrams and their combinatorial changes as you move forward and backward in time.
+The program allows you to create a set of points and specify their initial velocities. then displays the Voronoi diagrams and their combinatorial changes as you move forward and backward in time.
 The convex hull of the points can also be displayed.
+A point's speed is initially of unit magnitude, but can be modified by pressing the option key while dragging the point's arrowhead.

 An interactive implementation of Fortune's plane sweep algorithm is also included: